TOAST-DOCS/Container-Kubernetes/en/user-guide.md

         claimName: pvc-static
 ```

-Create a pod and see if block storage is mounted.
+Create the pod and see if the block storage has been mounted.

 ```
 $ kubectl apply -f pod-static-pvc.yaml